Human Rights Assessment Service

 What is the cost of this service?

 The service is categorized as a “non-basic” service.
-This means that the user organisations are collectively and equally responsible for all service costs as defined by the annual HuRi service budget.
-Each assessment is paid for by the Requestor.
+This means that the user organizations are collectively and equally responsible for all service costs as defined by the annual HuRi service budget.
+Each assessment is paid for by the requestor.
 Contact service responsible for more details.

 Who can join the service?

 This is a global service and the general rule is that all energy operators can become a user organization.
 Other companies are subject to reference group approval.